-Do not remove an NVMe SSD from the drive bay while the Do not remove LED is flashing.
+CAUTION: Do not remove an NVMe SSD from the drive bay while the Do not remove LED is flashing.
 The Do not remove LED flashes to indicate that the device is still in use.
 Removing the NVMe SSD before the device has completed and ceased signal/traffic flow can cause loss of data.

-ltem Description Status 1 Locate LED Solid blue = The drive is being identified by a host application.
-Flashing blue = The drive carrier firmware is being updated or requires an update.
-2 Activity ring LED Rotating green = Drive activity Off = No drive activity 3 Drive status LED Solid green = The drive is a member of one or more logical drives.
-Flashing green = The drive is rebuilding or performing a RAID migration, stripe size migration, capacity expansion, or logical drive extension, or is erasing.
-Flashing amber/green = The drive is a member of one or more logical drives and predicts the drive will fail.
-Flashing amber = The drive is not configured and predicts the drive will fail.
-Solid amber = The drive has failed.
-Off = The drive is not configured by a RAID controller.
-4 Do Not Remove LED Solid white = Do not remove the drive.
-Drive must be ejected from the PCIe bus prior to removal.
-Flashing white = Ejection request pending Off = Drive has been ejected 5 Power LED Solid green = Do not remove the drive.
-Drive must be ejected from the PCIe bus prior to removal.
-Flashing green = Ejection request pending Off = Drive has been ejected 6 Power button Press to request PCIe ejection.
-Removal request can be denied by the: RAID controller (one or more of the logical drives could fail) Operating system uFF drive components and LEDs
+Item LED Status Definition 1 Locate Solid blue The drive is being identified by a host application.
+Flashing blue The drive carrier firmware is being updated or requires an update.
+2 Activity ring Rotating green Drive activity Off No drive activity 3 Drive status Solid green The drive is a member of one or more logical drives.
+Flashing green The drive is doing one of the following: Rebuilding Performing a RAID migration Performing a stripe size migration Performing a capacity expansion Performing a logical drive extension • Erasing Flashing amber/ green The drive is a member of one or more logical drives and predicts the drive will fail.
+Flashing amber The drive is not configured and predicts the drive will fail.
+Solid amber The drive has failed.
+Off The drive is not configured by a RAID controller.
+4 Do not remove Solid white Do not remove the drive.
+The drive must be ejected from the PCIe bus prior to removal.
+Flashing white The drive ejection request is pending.
+Off The drive has been ejected.
+5 Power Solid green Do not remove the drive.
+The drive must be ejected from the PCIe bus prior to removal.
+Table Continued uFF drive components and LEDs